Get to know me

 Apart from yoga, I love to be in nature, to find inspiration there, to refuel, to get away and to get back into balance.
 Whether on a bike, on foot or sitting in silence - being outside in nature and enjoying fresh air is usually one of the best decisions of the day for me.
 What makes me also happy is (good) food, music and personal connections with heart, humor and depth.

 My other great passion is art.
 I studied art history, I paint, draw and do exhibitions.
 Take a look at my art projects here.More on this

-My Yoga and Bodywork training and further education at a glance:
+My Yoga, Movement and Bodywork trainings and further educations at a glance: